awsdocs/ec2-image-builder-user-guide/doc_source/awstoe-verify-sig.md

    uid       [ unknown] AWSTOE <awstoe@amazon.com>
    ```

    Additionally, the fingerprint string should be identical to `F6DD E01C 869F D639 15E5 5742 DEBD C156 F5AE BC52`, as shown in the preceding example\.
 Compare the key fingerprint that is returned to the one published on this page\.
 They should match\.
-If they don't match, don't install the awstoe application installation script, and contact AWS Support\.
+If they don't match, do not install the AWSTOE application installation script, and contact AWS Support\.

 ### Verify the signature of the package<a name="awstoe-verify-signature-of-binary-package"></a>

-After you install the `GPG` tools, authenticate and import the awstoe public key, and verify that the public key is trusted, you are ready to verify the signature of the installation script\.
+After you install the `GPG` tools, authenticate and import the AWSTOE public key, and verify that the public key is trusted, you are ready to verify the signature of the installation script\.

 **To verify the installation script signature**